arnaudroger/blog/_posts/2016-09-05-consumer-in-place-of-returning-list.md

 ---
 layout: post
+date: 2016-09-19
 ---
 # Why you should replace your return List<T> with a Consumer<T> parameter

-It is common practice to have your Service layer, Dao layer etc... return a List or Collection of objects as a result of the call.
+It is common practice to have your Service layer, Dao layer etc... return a List<T> or Collection<T> as a result of the call.

-But I will argue that if instead of

 {% highlight java %}
  List<T> getAllMyTs()
 {% endhighlight %}

-we uses
+but with the introduction of lambdas in java 8, the use of callback has become far cheaper and user a Consumer<T> as a parameter

 {% highlight java %}
  produceAllMyTs(Consumer<T> consumer)
 {% endhighlight %}

-we end up with more scalable and easier to maintain code.
+could make your code less couple, easier to maintain and more scalable.

 ## A tale of 2 services